-- 4.7 As the focus of Ofcom's role in this area is the protection of competition, the impact on competition of a given distribution arrangement is an important consideration in our analysis.
+- 4.8 As the focus of Ofcom's role in this area is the protection of competition, the impact on competition of a given distribution arrangement is an important consideration in our analysis.
 We are unlikely to intervene unless a material effect on competition can be identified.
 As part of our analysis, we will therefore assess the nature of competition, and the specific risks and possible impacts associated with the position adopted by the BBC.
-We could, for example, take account of the ability of a small platform operator to innovate. - 4.8 The other important consideration in our analysis is the BBC's object.
+When assessing the potential impact of the BBC's position on fair and effective competition, we will take into account both static effects (i.e. the immediate, first-order impact) and dynamic effects which might impact innovation and investment in the sector. - 4.9 The other important consideration in our analysis is the BBC's object.
 Ofcom will therefore also assess and give due weight to the BBC's duties and obligations under the Charter and Agreement and how the BBC believes it best to meet its Mission and Public Purposes.
 In this respect, we note that the Mission and Public Purposes will not change over the Charter period.
-However, we expect that the content and structure of the public services, and how audiences access that content, will evolve during the Charter period, and we will take that into account. - 4.9 Ofcom will consider each case on its merits, and our assessment is likely to depend on the specific circumstances in question.
+However, we expect that the content and structure of the public services, and how audiences access that content, will evolve during the Charter period, and we will take that into account. - 4.10 Ofcom will consider each case on its merits, and our assessment is likely to depend on the specific circumstances in question.
 However, we set out below a range of factors, and the types of issues which may arise in connection with them, which could be relevant to determining whether it is necessary for Ofcom to intervene.
 Whether that is the case will depend on the nature of the disagreement and the specific circumstances in question.
-The factors are particularly relevant to points the BBC may raise to justify its position with respect to its Mission and Public Purposes. - 4.10 The factors below listed below are non-exhaustive, and there may be other issues Ofcom will need to consider in any given case.
+The factors are particularly relevant to points the BBC may raise to justify its position with respect to its Mission and Public Purposes. - 4.11 The factors below listed below are non-exhaustive, and there may be other issues Ofcom will need to consider in any given case.